atakankocyigit/atakankocyigit/README.md

 ### Hi there 👋

-I am a senior student at Dokuz Eylul University Computer Engineering.
+I graduated from Dokuz Eylul University Computer Engineering.
 I have experience in programming languages such as Java, Python, C, C#, R. Besides my school education, I try to improve myself in artificial intelligence, machine learning and data science.

 - 🔭 I’m currently working on machine learning and deep learning